 - Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The Company's cash is classified at level one of the fair value hierarchy.
+The Company's cash and cash equivalents are all classified at level one of the fair value hierarchy.
 The Company's remaining financial instruments are classified as Level 2.

 Changes in Accounting Policies